Pork Schnitzel and Aioli

 Schnitzel is a German staple of thinly sliced meat that's breaded and then pan-fried for a quick, delicious weeknight dinner the whole family will love!
 A dollop of aioli is the perfect schnitzel topper.

 Produced in a facility that processes milk, sesame, eggs, fish, shellfish, crustaceans, mustard, tree nuts, peanuts, wheat, soybean and sulphites.

 Not included in your delivery

 Before starting, preheat the oven to 450˚F. Wash and dry all produce.
 Halve Brussels sprouts (if larger, quarter them).
 Peel, then mince or grate garlic.
 Thinly slice chives.
 Peel, then cut potatoes into 1-inch pieces.
-Add 3 tbsp mayo, 1/8 tsp garlic (dbl both for 4 ppl) and half the chives to a small bowl.
+Add half the mayo, half the sour cream, 1/4 tsp garlic and half the chives to a small bowl.
 Season with salt and pepper, then stir to combine.
 Set aside.